= c("tidyverse", "stats19")

 The workshop will cover the fundamentals of reproducible data science for road safety research, building on a decade’s worth of experience working with road traffic casualty datasets for policy-relevant road safety research.
 The UK’s open access STATS19 database will be the basis of the session but the skills learned will be applicable to any road safety datasets.
 The session will cover:

-- Temporal visualisation and aggregation
+- Temporal visualisation and aggregation: See Chapter 6 on temporal data.

-- Spatial visualisation and aggregation
+- Spatial visualisation and aggregation: See Chapter 7 on spatial data.

-- Spatial joins linking infrastructure to collisions
+- Spatial joins linking infrastructure to collisions: See Chapter 7 on spatial data.

 The course will be taught in R, a free and open-source programming language for data analysis and visualisation that excels at the kind of statistical modelling and visualisation workflows required for high-impact, reproducible and correct road safety research.
 The course will be taught by Professor Robin Lovelace, who has over a decade of experience teaching R for data science and is author of the popular book Geocomputation with R. You will learn how to add value to road traffic casualty date for more data-driven and effective interventions to save lives in relation to the largest cause of death for young people worldwide, as highlighted in the map below.